-The Timetable ...
+The Nursery Day ...

-- ♦ For the first half term, there is no set timetable -the children are learning how to learn in their new class and outdoor environment and getting to know their new teachers and class friends. - The children spend their time with their class teacher and teaching assistant.
+- For the first half term, there is no set timetable -the children are learning to learn in the indoor and outdoor environment and getting to know their new teachers, teaching assistants and class friends. - The children spend their time with their class teacher and teaching assistant.
 Children learn through a mixture of play, child initiated exploration and adult led teaching.